 Function parse #

 Parse an expression.
-Returns a node tree, which can be evaluated by invoking node.evaluate().
+Returns a node tree, which can be evaluated by invoking node.evaluate() or transformed into a functional object via node.compile().

 Note the evaluating arbitrary expressions may involve security risks, see https://mathjs.org/docs/expressions/security.html for more information.